paulrobertlloyd/paulrobertlloyd-content/articles/2018-09-12-john_lewis_partnership_rebrand.markdown

   locality: Brighton
   country_name: England
 summary: Another identity from the offices of Pentagram that elicits a feeling somewhere between despair and indifference.
-photo:
+featured:
-  - url: /media/2018/255/a1/logos.png
+  url: /media/2018/255/a1/logos.png
   alt: New logos and brandlines for John Lewis, Waitrose and the Partnership.
 category:
   - design
   - brand_identity